rsms/gitblog/docs/themes.md

 *This document is early work in progress*

-A theme is simply a PHP script including `gitblog.php`.
+A theme is simply a PHP script including [gitblog.php](../gitblog.php).

 Example of an extremely simple theme: